yannloosli/karmyc/docs/api/plugins.md

 ## Using Plugins

-To use a plugin, install it from npm and then import its components or hooks:
+To use a plugin, install it from npm and then import its components or hooks.
+Depending on the plugin type, it might need to be registered with a specific Zustand store (using `createPluginMiddleware` or `usePluginSystem`) or used directly.

 ```bash
 # Install the plugin